Avocado pizza with fresh tomatoes, avocado chunks, and delicious sauce!

 Pizza Pesto

-- Combine all ingredients in a food processor until throughly mixed.
+- Combine all ingredients in a food processor and pulse until smooth, scraping down the sides as needed.

 Avocado Sauce

-- Combine all ingredients in a food processor until throughly mixed.
+- Combine all ingredients in a food processor and pulse until smooth.
 You may need to stop the food processor and scrape the sides to blend all ingredients well.

 Assembling Pizza